 We also guide clients in drafting and instituting procedures related to claim avoidance and minimization.
 Proactive avoidance of insurance claims is a worthy goal for all entities.

-In addition, the group represents businesses and individuals, insurers, brokers, captive insurance companies, risk-retention groups and others in an array of transactional matters involving insurance coverage and claims assistance.
-The group advises companies on their insurance portfolios, performing insurance audits for businesses of all sizes and providing guidance on the amount and types of insurance that should be maintained given each client’s unique needs.
-The group also guides clients in drafting and instituting policies related to claim avoidance and minimization, and our attorneys assist in negotiations with insurance regulators and other government agencies.
+Finally, we represent businesses and individuals, insurers, brokers, captive insurance companies, risk-retention groups and others in an array of transactional matters.
+We provide advice on insurance portfolios, performing insurance audits for businesses of all sizes and providing guidance on the amount and types of insurance that should be maintained given each client’s unique needs.

-Given the synthesis between finance and insurance, the group works closely with the Firm's Banking & Financial Services Group to ensure that clients' financial requirements and insurance needs are in alignment.
+Given the synthesis between finance and insurance, we work closely with Shapiro Sher's Banking & Financial Services Group to ensure that clients' financial requirements and insurance needs are in alignment.

-- Obtained a defense ruling on behalf of a large national insurer; the insurer had been sued by a commercial insurance producer alleging that the insurer had terminated the producer "arbitrarily, capriciously, unfairly, and discriminatorily, in violation of applicable insurance law."
-The trial lasted four days before the judge ruled in the client's favor on all issues.
+- Obtained a defense ruling, after trial, on behalf of a large national insurer against claims that the insurer had terminated the producer "arbitrarily, capriciously, unfairly, and discriminatorily,” in violation of Maryland insurance law.

-- Has overseen the portfolio of a large national insurer in a variety of complex actions pertaining to insurance coverage, claims handling, producer conduct and operations, and a wide variety of other civil and administrative matters.
+- Represents a large national insurer in a variety of complex actions pertaining to insurance coverage, claims handling, producer conduct and operations, and a wide variety of other civil and administrative matters.

 - Successfully represented apartment-complex owners in a claim for property damage and liability coverage arising from an outbreak of Legionnaire’s disease; the case resulted in the insurer withdrawing its denial of the claim and providing coverage.